 All About Miles

-Club miles are those miles ridden by club members on club events listed in the Ride Schedule.
+Club Miles are those miles ridden by Club members on Club events listed in the Ride Schedule/Ride Calendar.
 No Club Miles are given for events such as the Death Ride where participation is highly restricted.
-The mileage awarded will be that posted in the ride schedule, or as adjusted by the ride leader to reflect actual mileage.
+The mileage awarded will be that posted in the Ride Schedule/Ride Calendar or as adjusted by the ride leader to reflect actual mileage. .

-Any club member age 13 years or older will receive a mileage award for riding 500 or more club miles.
-Other mileage award levels are 1500, 2500, 3500, 4500, etc. The three men and three women with the highest mileage for the year will receive a special award for club miles.
+Any Club member age 13 years or older will receive a mileage award for riding 500 or more Club miles.
+Other mileage award levels are 1,000, 1500, 2,000, 2500, and continuing in multiples of 500.
+The three men and three women with the highest mileages for the year will receive a special award for Club Miles.
 Any member under 13 who rides 250 or more miles will also receive an award.

-Awards are only given to the top three men and the top three women based on who rode the most miles.
+Awards for Animal Miles are only given to the top three men and the top three women based on who rode the most Animal Miles.

 The above rules were adopted by the Sacramento Bike Hikers in October 2003.
 Animal Miles rules were modified in January 2004.